onzfonz/comp227/src/content/8/en/part8d.md

 Fetch the diaries from the backend and render those to screen.
 Do all the required typing and ensure that there are no Eslint errors.

-Remember to keep the network tab open.
+***Remember to keep the network tab open.***
 It might give you a valuable hint...

 You can decide how the diary entries are rendered.
-If you wish, you may take inspiration form the figure below.
+If you wish, you may take inspiration from the figure below.
-Task that the backend API does not return the diary comments, you may modify it to return also those on a GET request.
+Notice that the backend API does not return the diary comments, you may modify it to return those on a GET request.

 #### Exercise 8.17